The Sun-Times has updated its story on Reid’s calls to Rod Blagojevich with this statement from Harry Reid:

 (Reid just accused Blago of lying about it on MTP, as well.)

 I’m fascinated not only by Reid’s decision to respond to what he apparently believes is a Blago leak, but by his accusation that Blago is lying.
-That’s because there are now three different versions about whether or not Jesse Jackson Jr. was acceptable to Obama and Reid.
+That’s because it means there are now three different versions about whether or not Jesse Jackson Jr. was acceptable to Obama and Reid.

 Emanuel delivered a list of candidates who would be "acceptable" to Obama, the source said.
 On the list were Obama adviser Valerie Jarrett, Illinois Veterans Affairs director Tammy Duckworth, state Comptroller Dan Hynes and U.S. Rep. Jan Schakowsky of Chicago, the source said.
 All are Democrats.